Join Project Lemon Tree Today!

 Why Lemon Trees?

 Of all cultivated plants, Lemon Trees are one of the most efficient at removing CO2 from the atmosphere (see Study).
 They are also drought tolerant, don’t attract rodents, are low-maintenance, are used in most cultural cuisines and are considered an attractive ornamental tree.
 As a campus symbol, Lemon Trees will inspire the next generation to care for the ecology of our planet as part of a sustainable future.

 A Top CO2 Reducer

 Lemon trees do not have invasive root systems.
-They are unique in being very low in root ball to canopy ratio at a 1:2 ratio.
-They grow well in minimum dirt such as pots without seeking wide root dispersions.
+Their root ball to canopy ratio is very small at a 1:2 ratio thus are not a threat to surrounding paved surfaces.
+They also grow well in minimum dirt conditions such as pots.

 Minimum Fall Hazard

-Lemon Trees top out at 15-20′ and have bushy branch and trunk structures that are not conducive to climbing, thus climbing and fall hazards are minimized with this kind of tree.
+Lemon Trees top out at 15-20′ and have bushy branch and trunk structures that are not conducive to climbing.
 They also are structurally sound so have little risk of large falling branches.

 Farm to Table